Quick answer

 When it comes to liquidity and security, both Premium Bonds and cash savings accounts are attractive.
 However, they differ significantly in their potential for returns and tax implications.

-- Tax Efficiency: Premium Bonds are tax-free, making them more appealing than cash savings accounts, which are subject to income tax.
+- Tax Efficiency: Premium Bonds are outside the scope of IHT, making them more appealing than cash savings accounts, which are subject to income tax.

-- Returns: While cash savings accounts earn interest, Premium Bonds offer the chance to win tax-free prizes.
+- Returns: While cash savings accounts earn interest, Premium Bonds offer the chance to win outside the scope of IHT prizes.

 Premium Bonds vs. Stocks and Shares